Introduction

 - Image SEO flowchart — A detailed infographic of image SEO steps.

-- Optimized vs. unoptimized images — Side-by-side speed comparison.
+- Optimised vs. unoptimized images — Side-by-side speed comparison.

 - Create your own with Canva or Pixelied